datastax/dsbulk/changelog/README.md

 - [improvement] DAT-205: Use a pooling library for concurrent writes.
 - [improvement] DAT-210: Do not print effective settings to the console.
 - [improvement] DAT-206: Default connector.*.url to "-".
+- [bug] DAT-196: connector.csv.url does not interpret ~ as $HOME directory.

 ### 1.0.0-beta2